apache/mxnet/docs/tutorials/gluon/learning_rate_schedules.md

 Note: the `base_lr` is used to determine the initial learning rate.
 It takes a default value of 0.01 since we inherit from `mx.lr_scheduler.LRScheduler`, but it can be set as a property of the schedule.
 We will see later in this tutorial that `base_lr` is set automatically when providing the `lr_schedule` to `Optimizer`.
 Also be aware that the schedules in `mx.lr_scheduler` have state (i.e. counters, etc) so calling the schedule out of order may give unexpected results.

-We can define non-uniform intervals with `MultiFactorScheduler` and in the example below we halve the learning rate at iterations 250, 750 (500 iterations after) and 900 (150 iterations after).
+We can define non-uniform intervals with `MultiFactorScheduler` and in the example below we halve the learning rate _after_ the 250th, 750th (i.e. a step length of 500 iterations) and 900th (a step length of 150 iterations).
+As before, the learning rate of the 250th iteration will be 1 and the 251th iteration will be 0.5.

 ```python